DaleOrders/AWS-Study-Notes/README.md

 ### 1.2.12.
 Domain Name System (DNS)

 DNS is a discovery service.
-Translates machines into humans and vice-versa.
+Translates machines addresses into language humans can understand and vice-versa.
 It is a huge database and has to be distributed.

 Parts of the DNS system